NikolasKotsikos/uReview/README.md

 - [Mobile view](static/assets/readme/pdfs/mobile.pdf)
 - [Mobile view](static/assets/readme/pdfs/tablet.pdf)

-> **Note:** The final design has been influenced by mentor and user feedback so the wireframes map the journey from idea to functioning app.

 ### **<u>Design</u>**

 **Structure**

-- A simple design structure with a fixed navbar and a dropdown side navigation menu accessible from every page.
+- A simple design structure with a fixed navbar, a dropdown side navigation menu accessible from every page and a fixed footer.
 A brand logo is displayed in the top left of the screen to allow easy navigation back to the homepage.

+- As a mobile first site I contained the logo, login button and nav menu icon centered by two spaces creating a core towards the center of the page.
+This helps keep the design consistent as it moves from smaller to larger viewports.

 - As well as including a title tag on my base.html, I have also added the meta description tag to help optimize my click-through rate from search engine result pages.